HomeTravel GuideUzbekistan SightsBukhara SightsChor-Minor Madrasah

 Chor Minor (alternatively known as the Madrasah of Khalif Niyaz-kul) is a building tucked away in a lane northeast of the Lyabi Hauz complex.
 The structure was built by Khalif Niyaz-kul, a wealthy Bukharan of Turkmen origin in the 19th century under the rule of the Janid dynasty.

-The four-towered structure is sometimes mistaken for a gate to the madras that once existed behind the structure; however, the Char-Minar is actually a complex of buildings with two functions, ritual and shelter.
+The four-towered structure is sometimes mistaken for a gate to the madrasah that once existed behind the structure; however, the Char-Minar is actually a complex of buildings with two functions, ritual and shelter.

 The main edifice is a mosque.
 In spite of its unusual outward shape, the building has a typical interior for a Central Asian mosque.
-Owing to the buildings cupola, the room has good acoustic properties and therefore takes on special significance of 'dhikr-hana'—a place for ritualized 'dhikr' ceremonies of Sufi, the liturgy of which often include recitation, singing, and instrumental music.
+Owing to the building's cupola, the room has good acoustic properties and therefore takes on special significance as a dhikr-hana — a place for ritualized dhikr ceremonies of Sufi practice, which often include recitation, singing, and instrumental music.

-On either side of the central edifice are located dwelling rooms, some of which have collapsed, leaving only their foundations visible.
-Consequently, for full functioning of madrasah only of classroom and some utility rooms is lacking.
+On either side of the central edifice are dwelling rooms, some of which have collapsed, leaving only their foundations visible.
+Consequently, for full functioning of a madrasah, only a classroom and some utility rooms are lacking.

-However, it was common practice that so-called madrasahs had no lecture rooms or, even if they had, no lectures had been given in them.
+However, it was common practice that so-called madrasahs had no lecture rooms or, even if they had, no lectures were given in them.
 These madrasahs were employed as student hospices.

-Each of four towers have different deco rational motifs.
+Each of the four towers has different decorative motifs.
 Some say that elements of decoration reflect the four religions known to Central Asians.
-One can find elements reminiscent of a cross, a Christian fish motif, and a Buddhist praying-wheel, in addition to Zoroastrian and Islamic motifs.
+One can find elements reminiscent of a cross, a Christian fish motif, and a Buddhist prayer wheel, in addition to Zoroastrian and Islamic motifs.

-On the esplanade to the right from Chor-Minor is a pool, likely of the same age as the rest of the building complex.
+On the esplanade to the right of Chor Minor is a pool, likely of the same age as the rest of the building complex.
 Chor Minor is now surrounded mainly by small houses and shops along its perimeter.

 Entrance fee: 1.5 USD